italocampos/grafos/README.md

 # Grafos
 A repository to deposit files of Grafos's matter.
 This is so pretty.
-Like all Facomp's woman teacher. :3
+Like all Facomp's women teachers. :3